noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 "figuring out" part happens just once.

 Inside the C or FORTRAN code, vectors are actually processed using loops or a similar construct.
-This is inevitable; omehow the computer is going to need to operate on each element of your vector.
+This is inevitable; somehow the computer is going to need to operate on each element of your vector.
 Since this occurs in the compiled code, though, without the overhead of R functions, this is much faster.